-Conditionals without conjunction ” if “
+Conditionals without the conjunction “if “

-Using Should in the first conditional, before the subject, if is omitted:
+Using should in the first conditional, before the subject, if is omitted:

-= If you should need any assistance, please contact our support team.
+Should you need any assistance, please contact our support team. = If you should need any assistance, please contact our support team.

-Using Had, were, could, and should in the second conditional before the subject, if is omitted:
+Using had, were, could, and should in the second conditional before the subject, if is omitted:

-= If he had an opportunity, he would use it.
+Had he the opportunity, he would use it. = If he had an opportunity, he would use it.

-=If she were at home, she would receive us.
+Were she at home, she would receive us. =If she were at home, she would receive us.

-=If you could visit him, we would be very happy.
+Could you visit him, we would be very happy. =If you could visit him, we would be very happy.

-meet them. = If they should arrive tomorrow, our friends would meet them.
+Should they arrive tomorrow, our friends would meet them. = If they should arrive tomorrow, our friends would meet them.

 Using Had in the third conditional, before the subject, if is omitted: